p-parkinson/holistic_determination_CsPbBr3_nanowires/README.md

 # Holistic Determination of Optoelectronic Properties using High-Throughput Spectroscopy of Surface-Guided CsPbBr3 Nanowires

-Authors: Stephen A. Church, Hoyeon Choi, Nawal Al-Amairi, Ruqaiya Al-Abri, Ella Sanders, Eitan Oksenberg, Ernesto Joselevich, Patrick W. Parkinson
+**Authors**: Stephen A. Church, Hoyeon Choi, Nawal Al-Amairi, Ruqaiya Al-Abri, Ella Sanders, Eitan Oksenberg, Ernesto Joselevich, Patrick W. Parkinson

 This code accompanies the publication *Holistic Determination of Optoelectronic Properties using High-Throughput Spectroscopy of Surface-Guided CsPbBr3 Nanowires*, published in ACS Nano and available at [arxiv 2204.14065](https://arxiv.org/abs/2204.14065).